paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 Instructions for downloading and installing HandBrake can be found [here](https://handbrake.fr/docs/en/1.6.0/get-handbrake/download-and-install.html){:target="_blank"}.

-## Metadata you should collect prior to transcoding:
-Before you start transcoding, collect the important structural metadata about your video files; this will inform your workflow and whether or not you can do batch processing.
-This Metadata query can be done using MediaInfo on individual files, or via a batch export outlined here: [MediaInfo metadata export](https://paradisec-archive.github.io/PARADISEC_workflows/10_quality_control.html#mediainfo){:target="_blank"}.

-* **Size/dimension** - (height and width measurements, aspect ratio)
-* **Framerate (fps)** - (ex: 25fps, 30fps, 50fps, etc.)
-* **Encoding format profile** - (ex: High@L4.0)
-* **BitRate** - If doing batch processes with a target constant Bitrate, you will need to group your videos by Bitrate value.
-* **Video scan type** - Progressive or interlaced

 ## The HandBrake workspace
 When you open HandBrake, you are prompted to navigate to your video file.
 If HandBrake is already open, just drag and drop a video into the program window.
 You can only select or drag and drop one video at a time (jump to [batch processing](https://paradisec-archive.github.io/PARADISEC_workflows/08a_video_processing_HandBrake.html#to-transcode-multiple-videos-in-a-batch) to read about how to transcode more than one video at a time).
 You will then see a workspace similar to this one (*HandBrake version 1.6.1 for Mac*):